DPS-Dev-Team/azure-content/DevCenter/Ruby/HowTo/service-bus-queues.md

-﻿<properties linkid="dev-ruby-how-to-service-bus-queues" urlDisplayName="Service Bus Queues" pageTitle="How to use Service Bus queues (Ruby) - Windows Azure" metaKeywords="Azure Service Bus queues, Azure queues, Azure messaging, Azure queues Ruby" metaDescription="Learn how to use Service Bus queues in Windows Azure.
+﻿<properties linkid="dev-ruby-how-to-service-bus-queues" urlDisplayName="Service Bus Queues" pageTitle="How to use Service Bus queues (Ruby) - Windows Azure" Title="How to use Service Bus queues (Ruby) - Windows Azure" metaKeywords="Azure Service Bus queues, Azure queues, Azure messaging, Azure queues Ruby" Description="Learn how to use Service Bus queues in Windows Azure.
 Code samples written in Ruby." metaCanonical="" disqusComments="1" umbracoNaviHide="1" writer="guayan" />

 # How to Use Service Bus Queues